Key Takeaways from This Post on Cable Overmolding

 In the most basic sense, overmolding is a performance enhancer for products and electrical components.
 The process of overmolding involves bonding a layer of durable material over an already existing part to create a single unit—for example, the adjoining of a cable and a connector.
 The goal of overmolding is to create the best possible adhesion between the cable, connector and overmolding material.

 The less obvious advantage of overmolding your cable assemblies is the level of customization that can be applied.
 While it is possible to overmold existing assemblies, you can also create a unique product that perfectly meets the requirements of your application.
-Customizable components include:
+Customizable components of your overmolded cable include:

 Common Applications

-Overmolding is ideal for cable assemblies that will face extreme weather, high-pressure wash-downs, constant sanitation, frequent strain and flex, exposure to dust or debris, or must be as aesthetically pleasing as they are reliable.
+Cable overmolding is ideal for cable assemblies that will face extreme weather, high-pressure wash-downs, constant sanitation, frequent strain and flex, or exposure to dust or debris, as well as those that must be as aesthetically pleasing as they are reliable.
 The most common applications in which overmolding is used include solar energy, military equipment, consumer electronics, medical equipment and industrial/OEM applications.

 Overmolding Material Selection